Refresh data from an on-premises SQL Server database

 In Power BI Desktop, on the Home tab, select Get data > SQL Server.

-Verify your credentials, then select Connect.
+On the next screen, verify your credentials, and then select Connect.

 If an Encryption Support dialog box appears, select OK.